 Only those applicants who possess the desirable qualifications may be considered and advanced to the next step in the interview process.
-Candidates that meet the minimum qualifications and rank above the applicant pool cutoff will be invited to participate in the recruitment process.
+Those candidates that meet the minimum qualifications, number of positions anticipated to be filled, and the volume and quality of the applicant pool, will be invited to participate in the recruitment process.

 A candidate/applicant may not rate, score, or otherwise influence their own assessment evaluation.
-Panel members who have a close personal relationship with a candidate should be recused and replaced with an alternate rater.
+Whenever practical, panel members who have a close personal relationship with a candidate should be recused and replaced with an alternate rater.